The Dietetic Internship program admits students only once per year, for fall semester.

 Students are required to have a baccalaureate degree conferred by a regionally accredited college or university before they enter the Dietetic Internship program.
 Applying for this program is a two-step process:

-2. Applicants should then apply through DICAS.
+1. Applicants should apply through the Dietetic Internship Centralized Application Services (DICAS) at https://portal.dicas.org/.
 Application requirements are available on the dietetic internship website.
-Internship application materials, application checklist and information on the early acceptance option are also available on this website and from the Department of Human Nutrition, 302 Dalton Hall, 803/323-2101.
-You may contact the Dietetic Internship Director, Ms. Judy Thomas, at email@example.com for additional information.
+Internship application materials, an application checklist, and information on the early acceptance option are also available on this website and from the Department of Human Nutrition, 302 Dalton Hall, or by phone, at 803/323-2101.
 Interns completing the program are eligible to take the Registration Examination for Dietitians administered by the Commission on Dietetic Registration.